 One thing to note is that you will not find luxury hotels here.
 Sarapiqui is an area known for sustainability and nature so they have built their hotels to keep in line with that concept with many using solar panels, fans and their own treatment plant.

 Another thing to know is during the North American summer months of May – August, these lodges are usually very busy with student groups.
-We visited in June and both hotels we stayed at were full with students and kid groups so it may not be very quiet or peaceful during those times.
+We visited in June and both hotels we stayed at were full with students, summer camps and study abroad programs.

 Hacienda Poza Azul